 Making clean-burning generators is a blossoming business for Bloom Energy.
 The company invented the first power generator that uses solid-oxide fuel cells, which convert natural gas or renewable fuels such as biogas into electricity without any pollution-causing combustion.
 The Bloom Energy Server, known as the Bloom Box, contains ceramic wafers made of a "sand-like powder" instead of more expensive materials like acid or molten carbonate.
 Each Bloom Box is the size of a parking spot, weighs about 20,000 pounds, and costs $800,000.
-The servers provide 200kW of power, enough for a 30,000-sq.-ft. office building.
-It produces power for such major customers as AT&T, CalTech, eBay, Verizon, and Wal-Mart.
+The servers provide 200kW of power, enough for 160 average homes or an office building.
+It produces power for such customers as Apple,

 Sales and Marketing

 The first Bloom Boxes were used as backup generators in lieu of the traditional diesel-burning backup generators.
 Ideally, the company aims to market a smaller generator to residential customers for about $3,000, but that technology could take as long as 10 years to develop.
-The current-size Bloom Boxes can power about 150 homes, but no municipal customers have signed on yet.
+The current-size Bloom Boxes can power about 160 homes.

 Bloom Energy came about in 2001, when KR Sridhar, a

 in Silicon Valley to develop a marketable product.
 Initially called Ion America, the company secured funding from

 and spent about $400 million to develop the Bloom Box.